 Paris comes alive with big name exits

-After a fairly pedestrian first four days, the French Open sparked into life on Thursday as David Nalbandian, James Blake and Amelie Mauresmo all lost.
+After a fairly pedestrian first four days, the Paris masters sparked into life on Thursday as David Nalbandian, James Blake and Amelie Mauresmo all lost.

 Seventh seed Blake was the first of the mens stars to go, losing his second round encounter with young Latvian Ernests Gulbis 7-6, 3-6, 7-5, 6-3.